JuliaPlots/UnicodePlots.jl/README.md

 Advanced [`Unicode`](https://en.wikipedia.org/wiki/Unicode) plotting library designed for use in `Julia`'s `REPL`.

 ## Documentation
-Stable documentation is avaiblable here: https://juliaplots.org/UnicodePlots.jl/stable/
+Documentation is available here: https://juliaplots.org/UnicodePlots.jl/stable/

 ## License
 This code is free to use under the terms of the MIT license.